-Of course there’s not many etiquette books designed for lesbian brides.
 Count that as a blessing.
-Etiquette books are guaranteed to turn a good speech bad.
+Following ‘the rules’ is guaranteed to turn a good speech bad.

-By following a few key pieces of advice from the Speechy scriptwriters (BBC trained, celebrity schmoozers and wedding speech revolutionists) your speech is guaranteed to be both unique and a little bit wonderful.
-We’re on a mission to rid weddings of boring, cliched and meaningless speeches so follow our advice and you’ll craft a speech less ordinary.*
+Instead, here’s some advice from the Speechy writing team (BBC trained scriptwriters and wedding speech revolutionists).
+We’re on a mission to rid weddings of boring, cliched and meaningless speeches.
+We want to help you craft a speech that’s a little less ordinary.*

 Who's going to give a Speech?

-The first thing to consider is how you and your bride are going to divide the speech duty.
-It might just be one of you addressing your guests (though it seems like a missed opportunity) or you could both give a speech.
-The other option is giving a joint speech (we LOVE em!) and you can find out more about Mrs & Mrs speeches here.
+How are you and your bride going to divide speech duty?
+Is just one of you addressing your guests (though it seems like a missed opportunity) or do you both want to deliver a speech?
+Another option is giving a joint speech (we LOVE em!), and you can find out more about joint speeches here.

-Let’s assume you’re both delivering speeches, you’ll need to ensure you’re not doubling up on the thanks or the stories.
-Sure, you’ll each want to thank both sets of parents (and score brownie points with the in-laws) but only one of you gets to tell the story about when you got locked in the pub.
+Let’s assume you’re both delivering speeches; make sure you’re not doubling up on the thanks or the stories.
+Sure, you’ll each want to thank both sets of parents, but only one of you gets to tell the story about when you got locked in the pub.

-You also need to think about how you’re scheduling the speeches – if you have more than three you might want to think about having one after each course of the wedding dinner or even saving one till the evening do (though that’s a risky strategy if there’s a free bar).
+Work out how you’ll schedule the speeches.
+If you have more than three, consider having one after each course of the wedding dinner or even saving one till the evening do (though that’s a risky strategy if there’s a free bar).

 - thank the important people